Notice to Contractors Regarding New Requirements for Home Improvement Contracts - Home Improvement Commission

 Door-to-Door Sales Act

-Most home improvement contracts are also covered by the Maryland Door-to-Door Sales Act.
-If the contract is covered by the Door-to-Door Sales Act, the contract must contain information regarding the homeowner's right to cancel the contract without any penalty.
-The notice shall state that "you may cancel the transaction at any time prior to midnight of the 3rd business day after the date of the transaction."
+Most home improvement contracts are also covered by the Maryland Door-to-Door Sales Act If the contract is covered by the Door-to-Door Sales Act, the contract must contain information regarding the homeowner's right to cancel the contract without any penalty.
+The notice shall state that "you may cancel the transaction at any time prior to midnight of the fifth business day or midnight of the seventh business day if the buyer is at least 65 years old, after the date of the transaction."
 A separate "Notice of Cancellation" form must be attached to the contract and filled in with the information about how to cancel the contract and the deadline for doing so.
 The Door-to-Door Sales Act requires that the contract be written in the same language as that principally used in the oral sales presentation.

-Information contained in this flyer is not legal advice.
+The information contained above is not legal advice.
 You may wish to consult an attorney prior to creating or signing any legal document.